The Surviving Child

 (These were created in October, 2021, 5 months before the war.)

-There was a lot of red in my artwork this week.
 The prompt for our project was “The body as a vessel for what we are holding.”

-I picked up my beloved red-orange blanket, scrunched it up into a large ball and held it in my lap in front of a mirror.
+I picked up my soft red-orange blanket, scrunched it up into a large ball and held it in my lap in front of a mirror.
 With one hand I grasped the blanket; with the other I awkwardly held my IPhone so I could take photos.